ExpDev07/commy/README.md

     }

     /**
-     * Handles a test message
+     * Handles a test message.
+The parameter of MessageHandler is the type
+     * of source we will communicate with, which for Spigot's case is
+     * always Player
      */
     private static class TestHandler implements MessageHandler<Player> {